Barbering Schools in Michigan

 Michigan Barbering Careers At a Glance

-• 1,800 education hours are required to become licensed.
+• 1,800 education hours or 1,800 apprentice hours are required to become licensed.

 • 0 continuing education hours are required to renew your license.